 With a subvention scheme for home loan, you get the option to pay some money upfront, and the remaining payment can be made after possession.
 Thus, it provides the following benefits:

-A subvention plan for home loan also comes with its own set of drawbacks, such as:
+A subvention plan for a home loan also comes with its own set of drawbacks, such as:

 You might consider investing in this scheme if you live in a rented property as it will help you lower your financial burden.
 In addition, consider choosing this scheme if you earn a high annual income.